SSDRL/ssdrl.github.io/README.md

-# Website for the OVMM Workshop at CoRL 2023
+# Website for the Workshop on Vision-Language Model for Navigation and Manipulation at ICRA 2024